 Most recently, newcomer Jade Cline slammed the show’s producers over her “negative” edit.
 “It seriously blows my mind how MTV only shows horrible, negative s–t on my story,” Kloie Kenna’s mom wrote via Twitter in December 2020.
 “I’m sick of all the bulls–t I’m getting from people saying I’m a bad mom.
 I do everything for my kid.
 You guys see five minutes of a bad day and assume that’s my life every single second.
 Dumb.”

 After Farrah Abraham was fired from the show, she went off on the producers, alleging she “couldn’t take” being “villainized” anymore.

-“I just couldn't take being villainized as a mother in front of my child anymore.
-I wanted to keep it docu-reality, like real life.
-I'm an amazing mother."
-She continued, "I look forward to doing scripted, and you know, the show is getting a little bit scripted in its own right, so I think it was just a natural change into film.”
+“I’m an amazing mother,” she told In Touch in 2018 at Elton John‘s AIDS Foundation Oscars Party, noting her future plans.
+“I look forward to doing scripted, and you know, the show is getting a little bit scripted in its own right, so I think it was just a natural change into film.”

-However, she claims there's no bad blood.
+She claimed, however, that there was no bad blood.
 “I think I left Teen Mom on a high note.
 It was its longest season, it’s doing amazing thanks to myself, and I really just want the best for all the other women on the show.”

 Have a tip?
 Send it to us!
 Email In Touch at firstname.lastname@example.org.

 4 of 9